f3ath/json-api-dart/README.md

 - Related resources and collections (parameterized by the resource type, resource id and the relation name)
 - Relationships (parameterized by the resource type, resource id and the relation name)

-The [URLBuilder] builds those 4 kinds of URLs by the given parameters.
+The [UrlBuilder] builds those 4 kinds of URLs by the given parameters.
 The [TargetMatcher] does the opposite, it determines the target of the given URL (if possible).
 Together they form the [UrlDesign].

 This package provides one built-in implementation of [UrlDesign] which is called [PathBasedUrlDesign].